AliAkberAakash/file_tree/contributing.md

 How to contribute to file_tree

+If you intend to make a contrubution, first and foremost, read the CHANGELOG.md file.
+This file aims to inform contributors of the latest updates on the project.

 Did you find a bug?

     Firstly, ensure the bug was not already reported by searching on GitHub under Issues.